PICS Organization Name

 Additionally, the candidate should be comfortable speaking and working with individuals from diverse backgrounds, whether it be race, religion, gender, sexual orientation or socioeconomic status.

 Fluency in Spanish, web design skills, grant writing experience, video editing expertise, and other technical skills are prized, but not prerequisites.
-Prior legal experience and familiarity with the ACA, health care systems, or Medicaid and Medicare policy also desirable.
+Prior legal experience and familiarity with the ACA, health care systems, or Medicaid and Medicare policy also desirable, but not prerequisites.

 Expected Start Time